Intro-Sci-Comp-UIowa/biol-4386-course-project-TristanSzymanski/Materials&Methods/README.md

 ## Software Methods

-Alignments will be created using CLUSTAL, and pairwise comparative matrices generated using R. Phylogenetic analysis will be performed with Geneious software.
+Alignments will be created using CLUSTAL, and pairwise comparative matrices generated using R. Phylogenetic analysis will be performed with RAXML phylogenetic software.
-The trees calculated using Neighbor Joining Method & Kimura Method will be done in Geneious.
-Bayesian trees will be created using Geneious as well.
+The trees calculated using Neighbor Joining Method & Kimura Method will be done in RAXML.
+Bayesian trees will be created using RAXML as well.

 ## Phylogenetics